Tips for coping with bladder or bowel changes

 Macmillan has a free toilet card you can use.
 It may help you access a toilet more quickly when you are out.
 You can use it in places such as shops and pubs.
 The card says you have a medical condition that means you need urgent access to a toilet.

 Disabled toilets often have more privacy and space.
 The National Key Scheme for toilets offers access to about 7,000 locked disabled toilets across the UK.
 You can buy a key from Disability Rights UK.
 They also have a guide that explains where the toilets are.

 Pack a bag of the things you may need when you go out.
 This will help you feel more confident.
 You may want to include:

-- wet wipes or baby wipes
+- wet wipes or tissues

 - a non-oil barrier cream

-- pads and pants
+- incontinence pads and pants

 - a change of clothes